Did you know there are houseplants out there that would love to be in your bathroom? Not to spy, but…

 Most of the orchids that you will be getting are Phalaenopsis or moth orchids.
 They will thrive under the same conditions that African violets do, requiring moist, well-draining conditions.
 Choose the soil medium based on which orchid you get.
 They require shallow planting.
 Avoid overwatering.

 Orchids prefer bright, indirect light.
 Too much light, the leaves will scorch.
 Too little light, they won’t flower.

 The Phalaenopsis will rebloom on its old bloom spike.

 Beyond all that, they’re really very easy to grow!
-You can find Orchids at Amazon.
+You can find a variety of Orchids at Amazon.

 Parlor Palm (Chamaedorea elegans)

-- The beautiful, attractive and delicate appearance of the parlour palm is made up of light green fronds about 8in/ 20cm long that have a dainty like texture which are loved by interior Designers.
+The beautiful, attractive, and delicate appearance of the parlor palm is made up of light green fronds about 8in long.
+They have a dainty like texture which is loved by interior Designers.